 “Now it’s all gone and very hard to find – it’s disappearing into people’s homes, and much of what’s left is overpriced, even in the US.”

-Many items made from Bakelite were beautifully coloured – in the early days, ox blood was sometimes used as a natural pigment – but since the pigmentation was quite fragile, these colours have tended to fade over the years.
+Bakelite items often have beautiful colours.
+Natural pigments like oxblood were used in the early days.
+But since the pigmentation was quite fragile, these colours have tended to fade over the years.

 “When you think of Bakelite you often think brown,” says Mr Sassower.
 “Early plastics had nothing in them to inhibit the harmful effects of ultraviolet light so that’s why you find a lot of faded Bakelite that has turned brown.”

-In this age of plastics it is hard for us to imagine just how revolutionary Bakelite was when it burst on to the manufacturing scene.
+Bakelite was revolutionary when it came onto the scene.
 “It was probably the first man-made product you could mould into any shape your heart desired,” Mr Sassower adds.

 “You had goods like round radios and spherical ashtrays.
 They weren’t mass-produced but they weren’t anything like as expensive as if they had been made out of wood.
 It released the ‘design of the hand’.”

-Particularly colourful items tended to be made in the inter-war years in America.
+The inter-war years in America saw the production of many colourful items.
 The US and the UK were the biggest manufacturers of Bakelite consumer goods, followed by France, Germany and the Netherlands.

-Armed with some prior knowledge, Mr Zauscinski says, you can pick up the occasional Bakelite item at a car boot sale or flea market and on the auction website eBay.
+Armed with some prior knowledge, Mr Zauscinski says, you can pick up the occasional Bakelite item at a car boot sale or flea market, and of course on eBay.

-Although it was produced in many countries, it’s becoming harder to find quality Bakelite, especially in good condition.
-Many pieces that do come on to the market are fragile and broken.
+Finding Bakelite can be tough, especially products in good condition.
+Many pieces that do come onto the market are fragile and broken.